sarat9/awesome-ai-saas/README.md

 - [Gitfluence](https://www.gitfluence.com/) - Find the Git Command You Need Now!

 ## E-Commerce
+- [VMake.AI](https://vmake.ai/fashion-model-studio) - AI Fashion Model.
+Upload and Showcase your products on virtual models eliminating the need for traditional photoshoots.
+- [VMake.AI](https://vmake.ai/fashion-model-studio) - AI Product Image.
+Upload and Showcase your products in studio-style photography,it can automatically match the most suitable background for product images.
 - [Sizzlepop](https://sizzlepop.ai/) - Generate Images With a Prompt

+## Fashion
+- [VMake.AI](https://vmake.ai/fashion-model-studio) - AI Fashion Model.
+Upload and Showcase your products on virtual models eliminating the need for traditional photoshoots.

+## Photography
+- [VMake.AI](https://vmake.ai/fashion-model-studio) - AI Product Image.
+Upload and Showcase your products in studio-style photography,it can automatically match the most suitable background for product images.

 ## Conversation
 - [Conversai](https://conversai.co/) - AI chat assistant that helps you respond to anything with just one click across any social media platform.